 - (a) General research degree requirements, including the required periods of enrolment for awards, are specified in the Code of Practice on Research Degrees, and the Degrees of MPhil, PhD and EngD.
 [Additional guidance notes can be found in Notes of guidance for students, supervisors and examiners and Guidelines on MA/MSc by research.]
 These publications are available on the Registry Services web pages under "Information for Research Students". - (b) With the approval of Senate, prior learning and achievement relevant to the programme concerned may be recognised through the reduction of the period of enrolment.
 Parameters and procedures for this are specified in the Code of Practice on Research Degrees. - (c) Specific programme requirements are as approved by the Senate on the recommendation of the Board of Studies concerned.
-Programme requirements are specified in relevant departmental documents. - (d) Students enrolled for a research degree may not usually be enrolled at the same time for any other degree or qualification at this or another institution, unless such enrolment forms part of an approved programme of study involving another institution or institutions. - (e) Students are not permitted to count the same period of enrolment for the award of a research degree and a taught postgraduate degree.

-(f) Paid employment

-(i) Students on full-time research degree programmes may undertake a maximum of sixteen hours of paid employment per week.
+Programme requirements are specified in relevant departmental documents. - (d) Students enrolled for a research degree may not usually be enrolled at the same time for any other degree or qualification at this or another institution, unless such enrolment forms part of an approved programme of study involving another institution or institutions. - (e) Students are not permitted to count the same period of enrolment for the award of a research degree and a taught postgraduate degree. - (f) Paid employment - (i) Students on full-time research degree programmes may undertake a maximum of twenty hours of paid employment per week.
 This maximum is subject to any restrictions imposed by the student's sponsor or funding body and the approval of his/her supervisor.
-Exceptions to these requirements may be made by the Senate on the recommendation of the Board of Studies for certain categories of employment closely related to the programme of study. (ii) It shall be a condition of any arrangements that are made regarding paid employment, residence and attendance that regular supervision will be provided for.
+Exceptions to these requirements may be made by University Teaching Committee (at the programme level) or the Board of Studies (for individual students) on the recommendation of the Board of Studies or Supervisor respectively, for certain categories of employment closely related to the programme of study.

+(ii) It shall be a condition of any arrangements that are made regarding paid employment, residence and attendance that regular supervision will be provided for.